redlover0/Chicago-Soundscape-Analyzer/README.md

 ## Product Features

-before creating my wireframes.
+Before creating my wireframes.
 I was tasked to only create 3 functional requirements. i finished with perosnalized all 3 UI designs bringing my web app to the market 2-3 weeks before due date, leaving time to improve and added complicated logic for me at the time like search functionality logic in the backend.

->[!IMPORTANT]
+- [!IMPORTANT]
 >* as a **User** i can interact with a UI to choose which community **data analysis or visualization** i want to see so i can access the information i need.
 >* as a **User** i must be able to view at least **3 data analyses and 2 different visualizations**.
 >  * as a **User** i can read an **"About Me"** page to learn about the web app's creator.

-> ➕ **Additional**
+- ➕ **Additional**
 > * As a **user**, I am able **audibly hear how loud specific decibel levels are** in different communities, so that I can better understand and compare the noise pollution impact beyond just seeing numbers on a chart.
 > * As a **User**, I am able to navigate from the **"Compare All" page** to the community I'm most interested in.
 > * As a **User**, I am able to search for my specific community on the home page.

-this is where i explain its features

 ## Instruction Manual